-Prior to the start of spring drills, Cochran implements coach Nick Saban's offseason workout plan, which includes the well-known "Fourth Quarter Program" - a very important step in helping UA players develop physically and prepare for the upcoming practices.
+Prior to the start of spring drills, Cochran implements Coach Saban's offseason workout plan, which includes the well-known "Fourth Quarter Program" - a very important step in helping Alabama players develop physically and prepare for the upcoming practices.

-While in the NBA with the Hornets, Cochran's duties included assisting with the exercise and strength conditioning programs to help players achieve and maintain optimal fitness throughout the NBA season.
-With the Hornets, he coached NBA standouts Chris Paul, Baron Davis, David West and Tyson Chandler.
+While in the NBA with the Hornets from 2004-06, Cochran's duties included assisting with the exercise and strength conditioning programs to help players achieve and maintain optimal fitness throughout the NBA season.
+With the Hornets, he worked with NBA standouts Chris Paul, Baron Davis, David West and Tyson Chandler.

 A native of New Orleans, Cochran received a bachelor's degree in kinesiology from LSU in 2001 and added a master's degree in sports management from LSU in 2003.
 Cochran was born on March 21, 1979, and is married to the former Cissy Schepens.
-They have a son Beau and two daughters, Savannah and Lucy.
+They have three children, including on son Beau and two daughters Savannah and Lucy.